rustyrussell/lightning-rfc-old/bolts/01-encryption.md

 32-byte big endian R value, followed by a 32-byte big endian S value.
 3. `session_sig` is the signature of the SHA256 of SHA256 of the its
    own sessionpubkey, using the secret key corresponding to the sender's `node_id`.

-The `ack` field allows reconnection of a previously-established connection.

-The receiver MUST NOT examine the `ack` value until after the authentication fields have been successfully validated.
-The `ack` field MUST BE set to the number of `update_commit`, `open_commit_sig` and `update_revocation` messages received and processed.

 Additional fields MAY be included, and MUST BE ignored if not understood (to allow for future extensions).